juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Sell partially at the day's high
 	* Buy when it breaks day's high
 	* Sell into strength
+		* Use half of the spike if can not be sold into strength
 	* Sell at the average gain that's tracked

 ## Long Strategy Premarket Breakout Pattern